 - The meter on the left indicates the degree of your whole track, whereas the small meters across the road indicate the amount of each track.

-- For each track, you have a mute switch, a volume fader, pan controls (for transferring a solid left and right), stereo imager (for making things seem more stereo or mono), and other switches that are more advanced.
+- For each track, you have a mute switch, a volume fader, pan controls (for transferring a solid left and right), a stereo imager (for making things seem more stereo or mono), and other switches that are more advanced.

 - These are your most essential tools for mixing.
 The majority of the mix work will be balancing sounds’ levels to make them blend.